msadowski/msadowski.github.io/_posts/2019-10-15-Realsense-T265-First-Impressions.md

   feature: t265.jpg
 ---

-In this post I will write about my first impressions after working with Realsense T265 on a wheeled mobile robot and give some tips on the configuration I think is most correct with respect to ROS standard.
+In this post I will write about my first impressions after working with Realsense T265 on a wheeled mobile robot and give some tips on the configuration I think is most correct with respect to ROS standards.

 <!-- more -->